$_SERVER['SERVER_NAME'] returns an incorrect value when using IPv6

 $_SERVER['SERVER_NAME'] should contain a valid IPv6 address.

-#3 Updated by simoncpu almost 2 years ago
+#3 Updated by simoncpu over 2 years ago

 I don't have a working Apache setup right now, but it seems that they wrap IPv6 addresses in brackets too: